ssc-sp/datahub-docs/UserGuide/GettingStarted/Invite-a-user.md

 # Invite a user

+This guide will cover how to invite a user to your workspace.

 > *Note:* Only users with the `Admin` or `Lead` roles can invite another collaborator.

 1. Navigate to your workspace